XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 Key derivation for secp256k1 XRP Ledger account keys involves more steps than Ed25519 key derivation for a couple reasons:

-- Not all 32-byte numbers are valid secp256k1 private keys.
+- Not all 32-byte numbers are valid secp256k1 secret keys.
 - The XRP Ledger's reference implementation has an unused, incomplete framework for deriving a family of key pairs from a single seed value.

 The steps to derive the XRP Ledger's secp256k1 account key pair from a seed value are as follows: